byte4RR4Y/rock4se-image-builder/README.md

       for more information about ro and rw mode.
     - Added Hardware-overlays and 'rsetup'(Do not use it for overclocking!)

-## INFO: I to add installation of Headers for custom Kernels
+## INFO: I try to add installation of Headers for custom Kernels

 #####################################################################################
 # This script builds SD-Card images for Radxa Rock 4 SE as it follows: